wso2/docs-is/en/asgardeo/docs/apis/organization-apis/authentication.md

       </tr>
     </table>

-2. Exchange the user's access token obtained by logging into the parent organization using the following command.
+2. Once the user successfully obtains a token by logging into the parent organization, use the following command to exchange it to a token usable within the organization.

     === "Token exchange request format"